Falling Up (band)

 Falling Up is an American rock band from Albany, Oregon.
 Falling Up formed in October 2001 and released their debut album Crashings in 2004.
 They were signed to BEC Recordings in 2003 after a recommendation from friends in the band Kutless.
 Their lyrics were heavily inspired by their conundrums with spirituality.

 Over time, the lyrics became more abstract and poetic as the band's style shifted from alternative rock to a more experimental direction and they started creating more diverse music.

 The band went through several lineup changes, with only lead vocalist Jessy Ribordy, bassist Jeremy Miller, and drummer Josh Shroy appearing on every album.
-They became an independent band with the release of Your Sparkling Death Cometh in 2011 and remained as such through the bands 20 year history.
+They became an independent band with the release of Your Sparkling Death Cometh in 2011.

 History

 Crashings and Dawn Escapes (2004–06)

 Falling Up debuted on February 24, 2004, with their 12-track album, Crashings.
 Produced by Aaron Sprinkle.
 Crashings sold 3,396 units in its first week, which exceeded first-week sales of any other album in the history of BEC Recordings—displacing the previous record held by Kutless, who were childhood friends of Falling Up.
 Crashings sold over 50,000 units by the end of 2004.
 Three songs from Crashings—"Broken Heart", "Escalates", and "Bittersweet"—reached No. 1 on the R&R charts.

 Their second album, Dawn Escapes, was released on October 25, 2005, through BEC Recordings.
 Produced by Michael "Elvis" Baskette (Chevelle, Cold), the album, though more melodic and hard rock-driven as a whole, did not deviate far from the sound of Crashings.
 Dawn Escapes pushed Falling Up's lifetime record sales to over 150,000 by the summer of 2006.
 Guitarist Tom Cox left the band shortly before the album's release, eventually going on to form his own band, Archers Rise, whose debut release was produced by Ribordy.
 He was replaced by guitarist Micah Sannan.

 On September 12, 2006, Falling Up released Exit Lights, an album featuring remixes of the band's biggest hits and the new song "Islander".
 Solomon Olds of Family Force 5, Thousand Foot Krutch's Trevor McNevan, and Randy Torres of Project 86 fame were among the artists who worked with Falling Up for the project.
 Guitarist Joseph Kisselburgh left the band in May 2006 to focus on his solo project, The Send, which released its debut album on Tooth & Nail Records in July 2007.
 The band enlisted a number of touring guitarists (including Hawk Nelson's Jonathan Steingard) to fill in for Kisselburgh during summer tour dates, although no permanent replacement was ever sought, with the group remaining a five-piece afterwards.